 Canon offers a large number of DSLR cameras at a variety of price points.
 With so many options, you’re sure to find something that would fit your budget.

 These basic Canon DSLRs are aimed at inexperienced photographers.
 They feature APS-C image sensors and have a set of manual control features, but they may not have the latest and fastest image processors.
-You will find some new Canon DSLR cameras at this price point as well as some older intermediate models that have dropped in price.
+You will find some new Canon DSLR cameras at this price point as well as some former intermediate models that have dropped in price.

 Intermediate Canon DSLR cameras have a few top-end features that separate them from entry-level DSLRs.